 This one surprised us.
 Who would’ve thought that an airline, in the midst of a pandemic could actually make waves and prepare for take-off on TikTok? (excuse the pun).
 Well, I guess it just goes to show that TikTok can really make it work for any brand.

-They started their account around May 2020 and have managed to rack up 139k followers and 2.4 million likes (at the time of writing).
 The #ryanair hashtag has even accumulated 90.7 million views!
 Their content usually revolves around what is trending at the time and incorporates clips of their planes and behind-the-scenes footage.
 I believe that the reason they’re receiving such adoration for their videos is purely because they’re fast to react to trends, they’re relevant, and users are pleasantly surprised at how they’ve successfully been able to make something as mundane as an airline hilarious, cool and very ‘Gen Z’.
 Also, they just don’t take themselves too seriously.

 One of their most popular videos is actually very simply done: It’s a video of one of their planes moving towards one of their plane instructors.
 But they overlaid the video with a viral song called ‘Walk’ by Saucy Santana that was circulating TikTok at that time and were able to completely draw users in with 4.3 million views and 1.1 million likes.